 If you pay business rates, your property may be eligible for business rates relief.
 These discounts only apply to your business rates bill and won't directly reduce your rent, water charges or other bills.

-If you think you may be eligible for any discounts on your bill, such as the Small Business Bonus Scheme, you can discuss eligibility free of charge with your local council.
-Applications for all reliefs are free and straightforward.
-Be wary of anyone who proposes to apply on your behalf for a fee.
+If you think you may be eligible for any discounts on your bill, such as the Small Business Bonus Scheme, you can contact your local council to discuss eligibility.
+This service is free.

 - Small Business Bonus Scheme

-- Charitable rate relief
+- Charitable Rate Relief

-- Disabled persons relief
+- Disabled Persons Relief

 - Enterprise Area relief

-- District heating relief
+- District Heating Relief